-- 4. Convert the time per revolution to cubic feet of gas per hour using Table 8, (page 26). - 5.
-Multiply the gas flow rate in cubic ft per hr by the heating value of the gas in Btu per cubic ft to obtain the input rate in Btuh.
-See Example.
+- 1. Shut off all other gas fired appliances. - 2.
+Start and run the furnace in high fire for at least 3 minutes. - 3.
+Measure the time (in seconds) required for the gas meter to complete one revolution. - 4.
+Convert the time per revolution to cubic feet of gas per hour using Table 3, (page 33). - 5.
+Multiply the gas flow rate in cubic feet per hr by the heating value of the gas in Btu per cubic ft to obtain the firing rate in Btuh.
+See example.